T3KX/Mikropwn/README.md

 # Mikropwn
 Automated and weaponized Mikrotik pwn

+Only creds harvaster for now.

 MIPS Version only for now

 # Credit
-This is based on BigNerd95 amzing work
+This is based on BigNerd95 amazing work

 https://github.com/BigNerd95/Chimay-Red